grafana/grafana/packages/grafana-ui/README.md

 ## Development

 For development purposes we suggest using `yarn link` that will create symlink to @grafana/ui lib.
 To do so navigate to `packages/grafana-ui` and run `yarn link`.
-Then, navigate to your project and run `yarn link @grafana/ui` to use linked version of the lib.
+Then, navigate to your project and run `yarn link @grafana/ui` to use the linked version of the lib.
 To unlink follow the same procedure, but use `yarn unlink` instead.

 ## Building @grafana/ui
 To build @grafana/ui run `npm run gui:build` script *from Grafana repository root*.
 The build will be created in `packages/grafana-ui/dist` directory.
 Following steps from [Development](#development) you can test built package.

 ## Releasing new version
 To release new version run `npm run gui:release` script *from Grafana repository root*.
-The script will prepare distribution package as well as allow you to bump library version and publish new version to NPM registry.
+The script will prepare the distribution package as well as prompt you to bump library version and publish it to the NPM registry.

 ### Automatic version bump
 When running `npm run gui:release` package.json file will be automatically updated.
 Also, package.json file will be commited and pushed to upstream branch.